bounswe/bounswe2024group3/README.md

 # SpotOn

-SpotOn is a platform where users can express their feelings and opinions on music, find concert events, and explore engaging music-related content through semantic search and personalized recommendations.
+SpotOn is a platform where users can express their feelings and opinions on music, find events, and explore engaging music-related content through semantic search and personalized recommendations.
 Whether you're a listener, an artist, or a hobbyist, SpotOn brings music lovers together in a dynamic and interactive environment.

 ## General Features